-- Hirsutism is excessive hair growth on women in areas where it normally is minimal or nonexistent.
+- Hirsutism is excessive growth of coarse hair on women in areas where it normally is minimal or nonexistent.

-- Increased male hormones or sensitivity to normal amounts of male hormones cause the condition.
+- Increased androgen hormone quantities or sensitivity to normal androgen hormone levels can cause the condition.

-- Not all causes of hirsutism are reversible, but the symptoms usually are manageable with medical, cosmetic, and/or surgical treatments.
+- Not all causes of hirsutism are reversible, but the symptoms usually are manageable with medical and cosmetic treatments.

 What is hirsutism?

 This is a condition in which a woman has increased coarse body hair in a pattern similar to that seen in men.
 The type of excessive hair is important.
 Increased quantities of soft hair are more suggestive of nonhormonal causes of hair growth, which can be seen more commonly in different ethnicities.
 While increased quantities of coarse and often dark hair, such as the hair seen in the pubic region, is more indicative of a hormonal cause of the hair growth.

 The face, back, midline chest, lower abdomen, inner thigh and buttocks are common areas where this occurs.
 Darkening of arm hair can also occur, making the hair look thicker.

 Adults have two kinds of hair, vellus hair, which is usually soft, fine, short and colorless, and terminal hair, which is long, dark and coarse.
 Women have vellus hair on their face, arms, chest and back, with terminal hair usually isolated to the arm pits and the pubic region.

 Men have terminal hairs throughout their body because they have androgen hormone levels far higher than the levels in females (usually 4-20 times higher).
 If a woman’s hair follicles become exposed to high androgen levels, or the follicles become more sensitive to normal androgen levels, her soft, vellus hairs can transform to become terminal hairs, a transformation known as hirsutism.